ethanlipson/PyLX-16A/userGuide.md

 ### Hardware Installation

-To set up the hardwaere for the servos:
+To set up the hardware for the servos:
 1. Connect your compouter and the controller board with the provided USB cable
 2. Connect a power source to the screw terminals on the controller board
 3. Connect a servo to the controller board, it doesn't matter which socket you choose